Dxyk/Angular-Udemy/Section 15 Handling Forms in Angular Apps/README.md

 ### Lesson 198 - 199.
 TD: Using Form Data

-To use or persist the data in the form, create a separate object in the TS code, and copy all the fields when desired (e.g. on submit).
+To use or persist the data in the form, create a separate object in the TS code, and copy all the field values using `NgForm.value` when desired (e.g. on submit).

 In `app.component.html`